 Whenever the number of differential equations is insufficient to determine the solution of the system, it may become necessary to solve the differential part and the constraint part altogether.
 Systems of this sort are called differential-algebraic systems.
 They can be classified according to their index, yet for the purpose of this expository section, it is enough to present the so-called index-2 systems where initial values $(y(0), z(0)) = (y_0, z_0)$ are given and assumed to be consistent with the constraint manifold.
-By constraint manifold, we imply the intersection of the manifold and of the so-called hidden manifold
+By constraint manifold, we imply the intersection of the manifold

-$$\dot{y}(t) = f(y(t), z(t)),
+$$\dot{y}(t) = f(y(t), z(t)),$$

-0 = g(y(t)),$$

-(5)
+$0 = g(y(t)),$ (5)